 There are a lot of different potential applications for Blockchain technology.
-Mumbai-based Auxesis Group, which got its start as a research group roughly two years ago at IIT-Bombay is one of the companies that's working towards building applications on top of blockchain infrastructure, and Akash Gaurav, its CEO, spoke to Gadgets 360 about how blockchain technology can be used.
+Mumbai-based Auxesis Group, which got its start as a research group roughly five years ago at IIT-Bombay is one of the companies that's working towards building applications on top of blockchain infrastructure, and Akash Gaurav, its CEO, spoke to Gadgets 360 in an earlier interview about how blockchain technology can be used.

-"Our focus is on building a products suite for different industries, so that any organisation can quickly deploy blockchain," says Gaurav.
-"We're building applications for core banking, governments, and PSUs to use the power of blockchain."
+"Our focus is on building a products suite for different industries, so that any organisation can quickly deploy blockchain," said Gaurav.

-Other projects are currently under NDAs, but Gaurav talks about a healthcare project where blockchain could enable better sharing of data between hospitals.
+Other projects were currently under NDAs, but Gaurav talks about a healthcare project where blockchain could enable better sharing of data between hospitals.

-"A lot of data [from patients] is still collected in the paper format," he explains, and as a result, massive digitisation drives are underway around the country.
+"A lot of data [from patients] is still collected in the paper format," he explained, and as a result, massive digitisation drives were underway around the country.
 The challenge becomes sharing data between hospitals, without raising privacy issues for patients.
-"One hospital cannot easily share the information of one patient with another hospital while guaranteeing the privacy of your data," says Gaurav.
+"One hospital cannot easily share the information of one patient with another hospital while guaranteeing the privacy of your data," said Gaurav.
 "But with blockchain, the treating doctor could update the patient's data, and if they go to another hospital, that data is available, but it can only be accessed with the patient's digital consent."

 Lots of potential for businesses too

 Beyond currencies, and government uses for maintaining records, blockchain technology has other potential uses too.
-For example, Yes Bank is using blockchain to manage vendor financing for its clients.
-With this, vendors can submit invoices using the ledger, and clients can handle payments seamlessly.
-This used to be done manually, explained Anup Purohit, Senior President and CIO, Yes Bank, and the implementation of blockchain makes it faster, and more secure.
+For example, Yes Bank used blockchain to manage vendor financing for its clients.
+With this, vendors could submit invoices using the ledger, and clients could handle payments seamlessly.

 Finacle, whose technology powers many major banks in India, has also been looking at the future of blockchain.
-Some areas where it could find right now use are international remittances, and identity management, according to Rajashekara V Maiya is Associate Vice President and Head – Finacle Product Strategy.
+Some areas where it could find use right now are international remittances, and identity management, according to Rajashekara V Maiya is Associate Vice President and Head – Finacle Product Strategy, in an earlier interview.
 One of the challenges that he foresees is slow adoption, because there's no advantage to early adopters, he said.
 "Unlike other digital technologies – mobility, analytics, cloud and so on – which offer competitive advantage to early adopters or monopolists, the distributed ledger needs a minimum of two parties to even function," said Maiya, adding, "On the blockchain, it only pays when you collaborate.
 That will not be easy for banks, who are slugging it out in a fiercely competitive market."

-"Indian companies have only been looking at this technology for only about a year right now but already a lot of development has been done and we aren't very far behind because that was the early stages where things were moving more slowly," adds Auxesis' Gaurav.
-"So now when we make use cases, they learn from these scenarios.
+"Indian companies have only been looking at this technology for only about a year right now but already a lot of development has been done and we aren't very far behind because that was the early stages where things were moving more slowly," said Auxesis' Gaurav.
+"So now when we make use cases, they learn from these scenarios”, Gaurav added.
 Bajaj, Pidilite, and others are looking at things like supply chain using blockchain infrastructure, and there are more big corporations that are also working to evolve the processes."

-At the same time, the advantage of the government taking an interest in blockchain is that a large user base comes up quickly, which can be beneficial in developing the technology, Gaurav adds.
-"Right now, the Aux Ledger has more than 50 million users, which provides us an edge over any other blockchain organisation in the world," he says.
-"When people are talking about doing pilots, we've already got some live projects."
+At the same time, the advantage of the government taking an interest in blockchain is that a large user base comes up quickly, which can be beneficial in developing the technology, Gaurav said.
+"Right now, the Aux Ledger has more than 50 million users, which provides us an edge over any other blockchain organisation in the world," he said.
+"When people are talking about doing pilots, we've already got some live projects",he added.

 Cryptocurrency isn't necessarily the future, though blockchain is likely to be

-It's a view that Johan Gerber, Executive Vice President of Security and Decision Products, MasterCard, echoed on a recent visit to Bengaluru.
+Johan Gerber, Executive Vice President of Security and Decision Products, MasterCard, said on his visit to Bengaluru when he also spoke to Gadgets 360.
 Gerber was in the city for Mastercard's first Innovation Forum event in India, and showed us different methods for securing transactions, and the question of cryptocurrency came up.
 "Blockchain, yes," he said emphatically, continuing, "cryptocurrency though, they're still facing issues and figuring it out.
 Fiat currency [government backed money] is still a larger and more open ecosystem.
 And it's not necessarily more secure, and it's a lot less regulated.
 I believe blockchain technology has a big role to play, but not necessarily restricted to cryptocurrency."